raviumeshkulkarni-web/Fluence/README.md

 ## 🏆 Why AI Voice Typer and problem we are solving?

 **The Problem of cognitive bottleneck:**
-Standard dictation tools are rigid and they stumble over jargon, ignore context, botch punctuation, and force tedious manual editing.
-Typing complex thoughts at 40 WPM kills your flow.
+Standard dictation tools are
+- Rigid and they stumble over jargon, ignore context, botch punctuation, and force tedious manual editing.
+- Typing complex thoughts at 40 WPM kills your flow.
+- Most of the tools are closed source and the code is not auditable so you don't know what is happening in the black box with your private data.

 **The Solution:**
 AI Voice Typer captures your voice and transforms it into polished, production-ready text in real time.
 Context-aware transcription (92–97.9% accuracy) automatically punctuates, handles technical vocabulary, and works system-wide across any app.
 Dictate at the speed of thought without the friction. 🚀